 The results from Reveal can help guide this information.
 If it’s clear that your most successful leads have a specific job title, earn a certain income, or manage a team, you can use these parameters in your buyer personas.

-Write down a list of attributes you want to know about your customers that you think will be beneficial.
-The best part is, Reveal uses machine learning to generate more accurate predictions with every fresh piece of data.
+Boost your writing habits by jotting down a list of beneficial attributes you’d like to know about your customers.
+The best part is that Reveal uses machine learning to generate more accurate predictions with every fresh piece of data.
 So, the more leads you generate over time, the more data you will have about what makes them similar to your best customers.

 3. Real-life research

 Remember, we’re not in the business of making assumptions.
 Instead, go out and find prospects in the wild to discover the real answers to your questions.

 Reveal can provide a comprehensive view of what commonalities your best leads might share, but it’s always good to pare this with information that comes straight from the horse’s mouth—a.k.a. your customers themselves.